Lender Reclaims 100 North Main at Auction

 Thomas’ company sold the building to IMH in August 2015, but the building continued to decline under new ownership.

-A small fire broke out on the 34th floor this past March.
+A small fire broke out on the 34th floor last March.
 The owners had previously been cited in Shelby County Environmental Court for several violations, including fire alarms that didn’t work.

 Daily News staff contributed to this article.